thm-projects/arsnova-vagrant/README.md

 ### Script `start.sh` never returns.

 The first time this script runs it will take quite some time because Maven has to download a lot of dependencies.
-To see if an error occurs, run `./start.sh -v` which displays Ant's and Maven's verbose outputs.
+To see if an error occurs, run `./start.sh -v` which displays Grunt's and Maven's verbose outputs.

 ## Is it any good?